Interstate High Speed Rail Progress

 America Should Prioritize HSR Project Completions

-Though it would have been cheaper to modernize Intercity Passenger Rail and expand Rapid Transit decades sooner, we can use the Western Europe Cheat Code to build smarter for higher ridership and more successful Intermodal Transportation Centers.
-We also have a good example of a Public-Private-Partnership in Brightline West HSR project.
+Though it would have been cheaper to modernize Intercity Passenger Rail, expand Rapid Transit lines and upgrade stations to Intermodal Transportation Centers decades sooner, we can use the Western Europe Cheat Code to build smarter.

 Among HSR advocates, there is debate over the minimum HSR Top Speeds America should pursue.
-Though we prefer 185-220 mph Top Speeds, the Western Europe Cheat Code proves they are not practical or necessary for every corridor.
-Tilt trains can enable otherwise standard 125 mph trains to support 135 mph.
-Thus, we can cost-justify these speed ranges:
+Though most of prefer 185-220 mph top speeds, Western Europe Cheat Code proves that 155-174 HSR corridors can also be successful.

 1st Public-Owned HSR Funding Priority